Well-being contributing factors: Educational goals

 John White (2013) investigated the educational goals at public schools in Britain.
 School-education involves both cognitive and conceptual learning, but also the development social skills and personal development.
 Ideally, children develop self-confidence, and create purpose for themselves.
 According to White, in the past schools only focused on knowledge and education but now Britain has moved to a broader direction.
 White's Every Child Matters initiative seeks to enhance children's well-being across the range of children's services.

 Physical education

-As a basic building block to a better existence, positive psychology aims to improve the quality of experiences.
+Positive psychology aims to improve the quality of experiences.
 Within its framework, students could learn to become excited about physical activity.
-Playing comes natural to children; positive psychology seeks to preserve this zest (a sense of excitement and motivation for life) for movement in growing and developing children.
-If offered in an interesting, challenging and pleasurable way physical activity would thus internalize an authentic feeling of happiness in students.
+Playing comes naturally to children; positive psychology seeks to preserve this zest (a sense of excitement and motivation for life) for movement in growing and developing children.
+If offered in an interesting, challenging and pleasurable way, physical activity could internalize a feeling of happiness in students.
 Positive psychology's approach to physical activity could give students the means of acquiring an engaged, pleasant and meaningful life.